Frequently Asked Questions

 - Will you retouch and edit my photos before or after you show them to me?

-Typically I take a couple thousand photos during the wedding.
+Typically we take several thousand photos during the wedding.
 My first step is to quickly go through them and eliminate the bad ones (eyes closed, out of focus, etc).
 Then, I compare similar shots and choose the best ones.
 These are the ones I edit and make perfect.
 After I edit them, I will install them on my website with password access for you, and I give the high resolution versions of them to you on a flash drive.
-Typically, I ask you to pick your favorites to go into albums, photobooks, slideshows, prints, etc. Overall, you'll end up with around 500-600 edited photos.
+Overall, you'll end up with around 500 - 1000 edited photos.
+Depending on how many hours we shoot, you can normally expect an average of about 300 edited images per hour of shooting.

 - Do you shoot film or digital or both?